 The rainforest recognized by UNESCO as a World Heritage Site is the same location of the former supercontinent Gondwana.
 To this day, it continues to be recognized as the most ancient type of vegetation in the country and the continent.
 Hence, the Gondwana Rainforests of Australia provides an important link that showcases the evolution of Australia.
 There are few places on Earth like the Gondwana Rainforests of Australia wherein the plants and animal species that live within the area are relatively unchanged from their primitive times, based on the fossil records.
 In fact, the oldest ferns and conifers are found within this massive rainforest.

 The rainforest and its landscape also provide a glimpse into how erosion has helped formed the land within the area.
 It has produced steep gorges and high waterfalls, which are common features in Gondwana Rainforest.
 Erosion is also a natural process that helped form the Great Escarpment and Tweed Valley.

-Aside from the land formation, the vegetation and features of the rainforest has also contributed to the preservation and evolution of new species (for both plants and animals).
+Aside from the land formation, the vegetation and features of the rainforest have also contributed to the preservation and evolution of new species (for both plants and animals).
 For this reason, there is an extremely high conservation value for the Gondwana Rainforests of Australia since it has also served as a habitat for more than 200 threatened or rare species of plants and animals.
 This world heritage area is currently managed by the New South Wales National Parks and Wildlife Service along with the Queensland Environmental Protection Agency.